Table of Contents

 The first three online Bibles are interactive in that mousing over or clicking a word will cause its definition will pop up in English.
 All three sites also allow you to search for every occurrence of a word, and they all give you other lexical options if you click around.

 - Step Bible by Tyndale House.
-The interface takes a few minutes to learn, but once you know the codes (e.g., SBLG, WHNU, Nestle), this site becomes invaluable for translation.
+The interface takes a few minutes to learn, but once you know the codes (e.g., SBLG, WHNU, Nestle), this site very useful for translation.
 You can also make your own interlinear with the translations of your choice (e.g., NIV, NASB, NET).
 The SBLGNT and WHNU (Westcott & Hort with Nestle-Aland 27 & UBS 4 variants) are the two interactive GNT texts that you would want to use for translation.
+The Greek Lexicon feature of the site relies on William Mounce’s Teknia Greek Dictionary for the basic glosses and intermediate definitions, and on the full, 9th edition of Liddel, Scott, and Jones (LSJ) for the advanced lexical entries.

 - Lumina Bible by Bible.org.
 This advantage of this site is that it has access to the invaluable NET Bible notes, many of which speak directly to the translation issues you’ll be working through.